-Following the renovations completed in 2003 we have moved into what amounts to a totally new building and the excitement from students and staff has been exceptional.
-The centerpieces of this new facility are a 500-seat auditorium, five new classrooms, an inviting student union/cafeteria, and a new office area that houses guidance counselors, the social worker, the substance abuse counselor, the athletic director, the nurse, and the administrative offices.
-In addition, the existing building was totally renovated.
-Every classroom and hallway is basically brand new and with new storage facilities added.
+Following the renovations completed in 2003 we moved into a facility with the following centerpieces: a 500-seat auditorium, five new classrooms, an inviting student union/cafeteria, and a new office area that houses guidance counselors, the social worker, the substance abuse counselor, the athletic director, the nurse, and the administrative offices.

-At the present time, our enrollment is 490 students and approximately ninety percent of these students are going on to college and university study.
-There are currently fifty-two teachers including all counselors, social workers, special educators, and technology/library specialists.
+At the present time, our enrollment is 534 students and approximately ninety percent of these students are going on to college and university study.
+There are currently fifty-seven teachers including all counselors, social workers, special educators, and technology/library specialists.

 Yarmouth High School has long enjoyed a reputation as one of the strongest high schools in the state.
 The current facilities study represents our district’s continued commitment to providing facilities which meet the learning needs of our students and our community.